High school teacher and students sue over Arkansas' ban on critical race theory

 “Indeed, defendants’ brazen attack on full classroom participation for all students in 2024 is reminiscent of the state’s brazen attack on full classroom participation for all students in 1957,” the lawsuit said.

 Arkansas and other Republican-led states in recent years have placed restrictions on how race is taught in the classroom, including prohibitions on critical race theory, an academic framework dating to the 1970s that centers on the idea that racism is embedded in the nation’s institutions.
-The theory is not a fixture of K-12 education, and Arkansas' ban does not define what would be considered critical race theory or prohibited "indoctrination.”
+The theory is not a fixture of K-12 education, and Arkansas' ban does not define what would be considered critical race theory.
+The lawsuit argues that the definition the law uses for prohibited indoctrination is overly broad and vague.

 Tennessee educators filed a similar lawsuit last year challenging that state's sweeping bans on teaching certain concepts of race, gender and bias in classroom.